🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 Blah, blah, blah.

-Meanwhile, I don't know why you're there.
+Meanwhile, I don't know.

 But she's acting like such a bitch.

-You need to speak to me like your mother and I'm going to speak to you like you, my slave.
+The whole time, she's basically telling the one guy, You need to speak to me like your mother, and I'm gonna speak to you like you my slave.

-No, but she said the first part.
+She says that, no, but she said the first part.

 No, I know.

-When I did that, Hillary Clinton was running for office and I did the famous Obama Hope poster, but I changed it with bitch.
+When I did that, Hillary Clinton was running for office, and I did the famous Obama Hope poster, but I changed it with bitch.

-And you're like, I think this is way beyond the pale and no one as someone who is, you know, Republican or Conservative, we still we should do better than this.
+And no one, as someone who is, you know, Republican or conservative, we still should do better than this.

 You should never refer to a woman as a bitch.